 Monday 5 December: talks/presentations & botanical bowls (evening)

-Tuesday 6 December: talks/presentations and awards ceremony (evening)
+Tuesday 6 December: talks/presentations and 2022 Plant Conservation Awards Ceremony (evening)

 Wednesday 7 December: field trips